guilhermebc/guilhermebc.github.io/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-## Você também pode utilizar testes dos seus componentes:
+## Você também pode executar testes em seus componentes:

 ### `npm test`